obendesmond/react-typescript-superhero-ud/README.md

 # React App with; ReactJS, Typescript, Tailwindcss, Redux Toolkit, Firebase, Git

-This projectis for the course: Become a ReactJS and Typescript Superhero + Project Zeus [Create React App](https://www.udemy.com/course/draft/5297154/?instructorPreviewMode=guest).
+This project is for the course: [Become a ReactJS and Typescript Superhero + Project Zeus](https://www.udemy.com/course/become-a-reactjs-and-typescript-superhero-project-zeus/?referralCode=0716941E52CDB9DF2A66).